AireshBhat/Rust-Websocket-Server/docs/status.md

   - ✅ Genesis data state for development and testing
   - ✅ Database seeding for test environments
   - 🔄 In-memory test data for WebSocket authentication
-- **Authentication Flow**: Implementing ed25519-dalek address authentication with the workflow: Incoming WebSocket connection → Spawn new Rust actix thread → Verify signature of message → Connect WebSocket stream.
+- **Authentication Flow**: Implementing ed25519-dalek address authentication with the workflow: Incoming WebSocket connection → Spawn new actor in Actix → Verify signature of message → Allow or reject WebSocket communication.
 - **Handler Layer**: Basic handlers are in place, with ongoing updates to implement service dependency injection.
 - **Service Layer**: Service interfaces defined and implementing dependency injection pattern.
 Implementation progress varies by service:
-  - **UserService**: Early implementation (20%) with basic user management and authentication.
+  - **UserService**: 100% complete
   - **NetworkService**: Initial implementation (10%) with basic network tracking.
   - **NotificationService**: Partial implementation (30%) with WebSocket message broadcasting.
-  - **SignatureService**: Not yet started (0%) for cryptographic signature verification.
+  - **SignatureService**: Implementation in progress (10%) for cryptographic signature verification.
   - **EarningsService**: Not yet started.
   - **ReferralService**: Not yet started.
 - **Storage Layer**: Defined traits, implementing in-memory storage for testing and development.